devnationworld/resources/README.md

 ## Career
 [11 professional goals statement examples for your next job search.](https://www.developgoodhabits.com/professional-goal-statements/) Goals are very motivating factors to have in your professional life.
 They will help inspire you to get your work done because you will have a clear vision of what you’re working toward and what you need to do to get there.
 [DEVELOPGOODHABITS]

+[How to ask for a raise in 2021: 5 tips.](https://enterprisersproject.com/article/2021/1/how-ask-raise-2021-5-tips) How can you make a case for a raise now, even amid the pandemic?
+Consider this expert advice to get the salary increase you deserve in 2021.
+[ENTERPRISERSPROJECT]

 ## How-to's